Heatherette: In popular culture

 Heatherette has received editorial credits in a variety of different genres of magazines.
 An especially wild Heatherette fashion show, which featured Anna Nicole Smith and Boy George, is chronicled in the Glenn Belverio's 2006 nonfiction book, Confessions from the Velvet Ropes.
 Heatherette has also been featured at New York Fashion Week.

 Heatherette was featured on the third cycle of America's Next Top Model as the designer for a fashion show contest.
 They were guest judges on Project Runway Canada for the "When It Rains It Pours" challenge and also on Project Runway when contestants had to make costumes for WWE Divas.
 Heatherette was also featured on several television programmes and in the movie My Super Ex-Girlfriend.

-Recently, Traver was featured on Fashion Television in an interview by Jeanne Beker:
+Traver was featured on FashionTelevision in an interview by Jeanne Beker.

 Traver and Richie Rich appeared in the 2005 film One Last Thing....

 On March 20, 2008, a collaboration collection with MAC Cosmetics, called "Heatherette for MAC", was released and includes illustrations of Traver Rains and Richie Rich on the cardboard packaging.
 This is the second collaboration between Heatherette and MAC Cosmetics.